Mishael Zion: Professional positions

+Zion is the director of the Program for Leadership in Israeli Culture at the Mandel Leadership Institute in Jerusalem, a program which he founded.

+Previously he was the co-director and head of education for the Bronfman Youth Fellowships in Israel, now known as The Bronfman Fellowship.

+Since 2004 Zion has taught at the Shalom Hartman Institute programs in both Israel and North America.
+In his last position he was a fellow of the Kogod Center at the Shalom Hartman Institute in North America.

+Zion is a founding faculty member of Rikmah, the Yeshivat Chovevei Torah Beit Midrash for Rabbinic Leadership in Israel, set up to support professional rabbis and rabbaniyot-serving communities and schools in Israel.

+He also lectures and serves as a scholar-in-residence at synagogues and educational centers and speaks on radio and television programs.
+He also ran a blog Text and the City.

 Published works

-Zion has authored several books and collections that explore classical Jewish sources in modern contexts.
+Zion has written several books and collections that explore classical Jewish sources in modern contexts.

-In 2004 together with his father Noam Sachs Zion, Mishael Zion produced a Hebrew-language Haggadah, Halayla Hazeh: The Israeli Haggadah, which integrates modern Israeli narratives into the Seder experience and provides a guide for discussions at the Seder table.
-In 2024, twenty years after its initial release, a new "Special Edition" was updated for a new generation.
-Notably it included reflections and readings regarding the events of October 7, 2023, framing the Passover themes of suffering and redemption within the context of contemporary national trauma and resilience.
+In 2004, together with his father Noam Sachs Zion, Mishael Zion produced a Hebrew-language Haggadah, Halayla Hazeh: The Israeli Haggadah, which aims to integrate modern Israeli narratives into the Seder experience and provide a guide for discussions at the Seder table.
+In 2024, twenty years after its initial release, a new edition was published.
+It included reflections and readings about the October 7 attacks, framing the Passover themes of suffering and redemption within the context of contemporary national trauma and resilience.'

 In 2007 the father and son team co-authored A Night to Remember: The Haggadah of Contemporary Voices) in English.
 The Haggadah weaves together classical texts, modern commentary, poetry, and stories from diverse Jewish communities, inviting readers to adapt the Passover Seder to contemporary contexts.
-The book was very popular among English-speaking Jewish communities.
+The book was popular among English-speaking Jewish communities.

 In 2018, Zion published Eighteen Talmudic Stories Every Jew Should Know, a digital anthology produced in collaboration with Sefaria and the Bronfman Fellowship.
-The project presents classic Talmudic narratives in accessible, multimedia formats, including video introductions by Zion and accompanying source sheets.
+The project presents classic Talmudic narratives in multimedia formats, including video introductions by Zion and accompanying source sheets.

-Esther: A New Israeli Commentary, published in 2019, offers a contemporary interpretation of the Book of Esther, examining its influence on Israeli culture, art, and popular imagination.
-It is part of the "New Israel commentary" series published by the Avi Chai Foundation and edited by Prof. Avigdor Shinan, designed to provide a new Israeli-focused interpretation of books of the Bible, reflecting on themes relevant to modern Israeli life and identity.
+Esther: A New Israeli Commentary, published in 2019, offers a contemporary interpretation of the Book of Esther, examining its influence on Israeli culture, art, and imagination.
+It is part of the "New Israel commentary" series published by the Avi Chai Foundation and edited by Avigdor Shinan, designed to provide an Israeli-focused interpretation of books of the Bible, reflecting on themes relevant to modern Israeli life and identity.

-In 2024 he also edited the book I Promise You,(in Hebrew) a compilation of essays by diverse Israeli cultural leaders presented as part of a conference run by the Mandel Leadership Institute.
+In 2024 he edited the book I Promise You, in Hebrew, a compilation of essays by Israeli cultural leaders presented as part of a conference run by the Mandel Leadership Institute.
 The book highlights reflections on the role of Israeli children's culture during war and especially in light of the October 7 events.